-Our need to have the latest gadgets and gizmos means there is a growing supply of cellphones, computers, televisions and other electronics that need recycling.
+Our need to have the latest gadgets and gizmos means there's a growing supply of cellphones, computers, televisions and other electronics that need recycling.
 The amount of outdated electronics — or e-waste — piling up is mind boggling and best measured in tons.

 Americans have about 100 million old TVs stored in closets, basements and garages, according to a 2007 study by the U.S. Environmental Protection Agency.
-About 230,000 tons of old electronics were collected for recycling last year through the eCycling Leadership Initiative of the Consumer Electronics Association.
+About 230,000 tons of old electronics were collected for recycling last year through the eCycling Leadership Initiative.
 Many state and local governments conduct e-waste collection events.
 Arizona, for example, collects and recycles about 15 million pounds of old TVs, computers and other electronics each year.

-There are many reasons to recycle electronics — copper, steel, gold, silver.
+There are many reasons to recycle electronics — namely copper, steel, gold and silver.
 The wiring in some older desk top computers may yield up to five pounds of copper, says Mark Shaffer, spokesman for the Arizona Department of Environmental Quality.
-One metric ton of circuit boards has 40 to 800 times the amount of gold from one metric ton of ore, according to the EPA.
+For every million cellphones recycled, 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold and 33 pounds of palladium can be recovered., according to the Environmental Protection Agency.

 Cellphones contain gold, silver, platinum, palladium, copper, tin and zinc that can be recovered and used to make jewelry, plating and electronics.
 One million recycled cellphones will yield nearly $2 million in gold and more than $370,000 in silver.
 Toss in 35,274 pounds of copper and 33 pounds of palladium and recycling electronics can be good business.